Aljgutier/aljgutier.github.io/posts/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

 ### Predict

-Below, is illustrated how to load a saved model and apply it to a new set of data.
-One additional step necessary for new data is to preprocess and prepare it for prediction, with the same preprocessing and preparation functions as the training and test sets.
-For convenience, the test data is used below (already preprocessed).
+Following training and test is prediction (forecasting in this case) when new data comes in.
+Below, are listed the necessary steps, including loading the saved model and creating new forecasts.
+Additionally, though not shown below, is to preprocess and prepare the data with an identical pipeline as that used for training.
+For convenience, we predict based on the data (already preprocessed).

 ```python
 md = ColumnarModelData.from_data_frame(PATH, val_idx, df, yl.astype(np.float32), cat_flds=cat_vars, bs=128,